PraneethJain/uuutorrent/README.md

 local machine.

 - qBittorrent installed and running on the server, with its Web UI enabled.
-Note the IP/Port accessible to the backend, plus the Web UI username and password.
+Note the IP/Port accessible to the backend (allow port if UFW is active on Ubuntu/Debian Systems), plus the Web UI username and password.

 - An Anilist Account.